 Please do not leave tenders on any steps, gangways or pontoons as they may seriously impede other users or emergency access points.
 In the interest of safety, tenders should not be used in the marinas unnecessarily.

-Swimming and diving is not permitted in any part of the harbour, including the marinas.
+Swimming and diving is not permitted in any area of the harbour's, including the marinas.

-Holding tanks should not be emptied in the marinas or harbour and where possible please avoid using on-board toilets when moored in the marinas or pool area.
+Holding tanks should not be emptied in the marinas or harbour, where possible please avoid using on-board toilets when moored in the marinas or pool area.

 All vessels must hold a minimum third-party insurance indemnity of £2,000,000.
 Medical insurance is strongly recommended in Guernsey.
-Charges will apply for ambulance transport.
+Please click here for more information.

 Showers and laundry

 Marina facilities include shower blocks and toilets on both sides of Victoria Marina.
 The laundry block with coin operated washing machines and tumble dryer is located within the Albert Pier facilities.

 Electricity is available on all Victoria Marina pontoons for an additional daily charge.
-Please see charging booklet for details.
 Electricity is not available on the walk-ashore pontoons outside the marina.